 From the album. ‘µstructure’, Self Released

-JS: µstructure in totality seems to be mostly freeform and there doesn’t seem to have a clear structure or lasting time signature.
-What was thinking behind its composition and how do you go about the process of composing?
+JS: µstructure in totality seems to be mostly freeform and doesn’t seem to have a clear structure or lasting time signature.
+What was the thinking behind its composition and how do you go about the process of composing?
 Having said that, your music could be taken almost to be emotive Mathematics – a sadness in the numbers, the angles, the ratio, the distance?

 JW: I am quite pleased you touched on emotive Mathematics.
 The process behind my work often falls under two categories.
 The first being a structured, logical, and thorough construction while the second being free, emotional, and spontaneous.
 When it came to the composition of the record, I worked with both of these approaches.
 There are a number of tracks that tonaly mix the idea of a structured or logical setup that is then applied to organic instrumentation.

 The concept behind the micro-structure aside from the approach and use of scale, size etc was built on the basis of how the pieces were built.
 When I composed the works, I set up an application that would produce a rhythmic and melodic variance within a repeatable timeline.
 With the pieces, some are concentrated with this approach while the others “expand” outward into a free method of composition.

 Briefly, two examples that use the process is µstructure and piano form.
 The main section in µstructure is purely based on this concept.
 Every time I exported the piece, There was a new or altered version and after analyzing a number of exports, I picked the one that I felt got my point across.
 ‘Piano Form’ is an example of how I used this structure of composition applied to an organic approach.
 The entire piece is built purely from the piano (from the bass to FX) minus a number of string recordings.